steven-varga/h5cpp/README.md

 #define [ H5CPP_USE_BLAZE | H5CPP_USE_ARMADILLO | H5CPP_USE_EIGEN3 | H5CPP_USE_UBLAS_MATRIX
 	| H5CPP_USE_UBLAS_VECTOR | H5CPP_USE_ITPP_MATRIX | H5CPP_USE_ITPP_VECTOR | H5CPP_USE_BLITZ | H5CPP_USE_DLIB | H5CPP_USE_ETL ]
 ```
+if you're interested in `h5cpp` compiler please [visit this page][305] to recreate the required clang7.0 toolchain.

 supported classes:
 ----------------------